knaw-huc/oral-history/README.md

 ## Important locations and configuration, different for each app

     docker-compose.yml
-    # adapt TITLE and (PROFILE, not really neccesary yet.
-For future env extraction in the init script)
+    # adapt TITLE and PROFILE, the name of the profile must be the name of the XML profile file without the xml extension

     html/ccf/data/profiles/Profilename.xml
     html/ccf/data/profiles/ProfilenameTweak.xml